TGV Duplex: Réseau Duplex

-The Réseau Duplex was developed as part of the TGV POS project and was a unique extension of the TGV Duplex order.
-As part of the project, Alstom delivered 38 new tri-current power cars and 19 sets of double-deck Duplex passenger coaches to SNCF in 2006.
+The Réseau Duplex was developed as part of the TGV POS program as a variant of the TGV Duplex fleet.
+As part of this program, Alstom delivered 38 new tri-current power cars and 19 sets of double-deck Duplex passenger coaches to SNCF in 2006.

-To form the Réseau Duplex trainsets, the new Duplex passenger coaches were paired with 38 older dual-current power cars from the original TGV Réseau fleet.
-In parallel, the 38 newly delivered tri-current power cars were coupled with 19 existing single-level Réseau passenger coach sets, creating hybrid POS trainsets for use on international routes.
+To form the Réseau Duplex trainsets, the new Duplex passenger coaches were paired with 38 existing dual-current power cars from the original TGV Réseau fleet.
+At the same time, the newly delivered tri-current power cars were coupled with 19 sets of single-level Réseau passenger coaches, creating hybrid TGV POS trainsets for international services.